Volcane/ai-reg-tracker/README.md

 ARIS improves its own relevance filtering without user input:

-- **Skipped stubs feed the learner** — all three skip gates (pre-filter, no-learner domain check, Claude low score) return a stub dict that flows through the summarisation pipeline and calls `record_auto_feedback()` with the relevance score as signal
+- **Skipped stubs feed the learner** — all three skip gates return a stub that calls `record_auto_feedback()` with the relevance score as signal
-- **Auto-archive** — documents Claude rates ≤ 0.15 automatically receive a `not_relevant` feedback event (`user="aris_auto"`) and move to Archive
+- **Auto-archive** — documents Claude rates ≤ 0.15 automatically move to Archive
-- **Domain-keyed profiles** — AI and privacy sources accrue quality scores independently so cross-domain noise doesn't contaminate scoring
+- **Domain-keyed profiles** — AI and privacy sources accrue quality scores independently
+- **Summarization guard** — Skipped documents are excluded from re-summarization on normal runs; Force Summarize re-includes them for one pass

 ---

 ## Regulatory Horizon

-17 confirmed upcoming events seeded (March 2026), plus four live API sources.
-Key dates:
+Key upcoming dates (as of March 2026):

 | Event | Date |
 |-------|------|